Miguel Vargas Player Props: Dodgers vs. Phillies

 Miguel Vargas At The Plate

+- He has hit a long ball in six games this season (10.2%), homering in 2.6% of his chances at the plate.

-- Vargas has had an RBI in 18 games this year (31.0%), including nine multi-RBI outings (15.5%).
-He has also driven home three or more of his team's runs in one contest.
+- In 30.5% of his games this year, Vargas has had at least one RBI.
+He's picked up more than one in 15.3% and driven in three or more of his team's runs in one contest.

+- He has scored in 27 of 59 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.